 In the event that any third-party claims that we infringe their patents or that we are otherwise employing their proprietary technology without authorization and initiates litigation against us, even if we believe such claims are without merit, a court of competent jurisdiction could hold that such patents are valid, enforceable and infringed by us.
 Defense of infringement claims, regardless of their merit, would involve substantial litigation expense and would be a substantial diversion of management and other employee resources from our business, and may impact our reputation.
 In the event of a successful claim of infringement against us, we may be enjoined from further developing or commercializing the infringing products or technologies.
-In addition, we may be required to pay substantial damages, including treble damages and attorneys' fees for willful infringement, obtain one or more licenses from third parties, pay royalties, and/or redesign our infringing products or technologies.
-Which may be impossible or require substantial time and monetary expenditure.
+In addition, we may be required to pay substantial damages, including treble damages and attorneys' fees for willful infringement, obtain one or more licenses from third parties, pay royalties, and/or redesign our infringing products or technologies, which may be impossible or require substantial time and monetary expenditure.
 Such licenses may not be available on commercially reasonable terms or at all.
 Even if we are able to obtain a license, the license would likely obligate us to pay license fees or royalties or both, and the rights granted to us might be nonexclusive, which could result in our competitors gaining access to the same intellectual property.
-If we are unable to obtain a necessary license to a third-party patent on commercially reasonable terms or at all, we may be unable to commercialization, we may be significantly delayed, which could in turn significantly harm our business.
+If we are unable to obtain a necessary license to a third-party patent on commercially reasonable terms or at all, we may be unable to commercialize the infringing products or technologies or such commercialization efforts may be significantly delayed, which could in turn significantly harm our business.
 In addition, we may in the future pursue patent challenges with respect to third-party patents, including as a defense against the foregoing infringement claims.
 The outcome of such challenges is unpredictable.

 Even if resolved in our favor, the foregoing proceedings could be very expensive, particularly for a company of our size, and time-consuming.
 Such proceedings could substantially increase our operating losses and reduce the resources available for development activities or any future sales, marketing, or distribution activities.
 We may not have sufficient financial or other resources to conduct such proceedings adequately.
 Some of our competitors may be able to sustain the costs of litigation or administrative proceedings more effectively than we can because of greater financial resources.
 Such proceedings may also absorb significant time from our technical and management personnel and distract them from their normal responsibilities.
-Uncertainties resulting from such proceedings or developments and if securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of our common stock.
-The occurrence of any of the foregoing could have a material adverse effect on on our business, financial condition, or results of operations.
+Uncertainties resulting from such proceedings could impair our ability to compete in the marketplace.
+In addition, there could be public announcements of the results of hearings, motions, or other interim proceedings or developments and if securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of our common stock.
+The occurrence of any of the foregoing could have a material adverse effect on our business, financial condition, or results of operations.